Hongqi (marque): S9

+E-LS

+Extreme off-roader

+Five door SUV, quad-motor 1300hp PHEV, triple differential lock, 85 litre fuel tank, 65kWh battery, 7kW V2L, lidar.

-Relationship with Besturn
+Relationship with Bestune

-Hongqi and another FAW Group brand, Besturn, have exhibited some overlap.
-In 2008, due to flagging sales, Hongqi showrooms were merged with those of the new Besturn brand.
+Hongqi and another FAW Group brand, Bestune, have exhibited some overlap.
+In 2007, due to flagging sales, Hongqi showrooms were merged with those of the new Bestune brand.
 It was thought that giving the Hongqi brand more sales outlets would increase turnover.
-At the 2010 Beijing Auto Show, Besturn models were shown "under the Hongqi naming series," and until 2011 the two brands both used the Hongqi "circled one" badging.
+At the 2010 Beijing Auto Show, Bestune models were shown "under the Hongqi naming series," and until 2011 the two brands both used the Hongqi "circled one" badging.

 Sales

-Domestic
+China

 A total of 2,534 Hongqi vehicles were sold in China in 2013, making it the 67th largest-selling car brand in the country in that year (and the 41st largest-selling Chinese brand).
 Hongqi sold 2,774 cars in 2014 and became the 72nd largest car brand in China.

+In January 2022, the 2022 China FAW and Hongqi Brand News Annual Conference was held.
+Data showed that the company's Hongqi brand sales exceeded 300,000 units in 2021, a year-on-year increase of 50.1%, ranking first among the second camp of luxury car brands in the Chinese market.
+Its growth rate ranks first among luxury car brands.

+On January 1, 2024, the retail sales of the Hongqi brand in 2023 exceeded 370,000 units, a year-on-year increase of 29.5%, with positive growth for 6 consecutive years, and its market share ranked first among Chinese brands in the China ICE vehicle market with more than 150,000 yuan.

 Overseas

 Hongqi has had a presence in Dubai since December 2018, with 20 vehicles of the H5 and H7 models sold for use in the 2019 NEXT summit.

 On December 30, 2020, Hongqi exported 400 H9 and H5 sedans, HS7 and HS5 SUVs to Jeddah in Saudi Arabia.

 In September 2021, Hongqi has launched in Norway.

 On February 1, 2022, Hongqi launched in Vietnam with the E-HS9 and H9 being the first vehicle to be sold.
 Hongqi has a presence in Israel as of April 6, 2022 with the launch of the Hongqi E-HS9 under the Samelet Group.

+In December 2022, Hongqi launched in Denmark with the E-HS9.

+In January 2023, Hongqi launched in Sweden with the E-HS9.
+Due to poor sales, the model received a significant price cut (300,000 SEK or appx 30,000 USD) half a year later.

 In popular culture

 A 1978 Hongqi CA770 was featured in a 2017 episode of Jay Leno's Garage.

 The Hongqi L5 was reviewed by Jeremy Clarkson in a 2019 film for The Grand Tour taking place in China.
 Armed with western luxury cars, Clarkson and the other presenters sought to prove that Anglo luxury cars are inferior through a series of performance challenges.

+Honqgi E-HS9 was widely reviewed by European and American motor publications, for example AutoWeek, Autocar, InsideEVs, Motor Norge, Norsk elbilforening, Bil Magasinet, SvD, DagensPS, Teknikens Värld.